-James Seadon, Senior Associate, IP and Technology Protection and Enforcement
+James Seadon, Partner, IP and Technology, Protection and Enforcement

-While I have litigation experience in the County Courts, High Court, Court of Appeal and Supreme Court, I'm also a keen advocate of alternative dispute resolution.
-In particular, I have an excellent track record of resolving complex disputes in mediation.
+I have litigation experience up to the Supreme Court but also an excellent track record of resolving complex disputes without involving the courts, for example in mediation.
 Mediation can be an effective tool in almost any dispute, but is particularly so where business-critical technology projects have stalled.

 I teach IP (particularly copyright) including to: students in the University of Cambridge Institute of Biotechnology (teaching the IP element of the Masters in Bioscience Enterprise degree); and delegates on the Music Publishers Association's induction course.

 My professional memberships include the American Intellectual Property Law Association, AIPPI UK, INTA, and the Society for Computers and Law.
 I chair AIPLA's International Copyright Issues subcommittee.

 In 2009 I co-founded IPSoc (the society for junior IP practitioners).
 I was twice elected Chairman, and remained an active committee member for six years.